 - Bezos is the biggest dollar-gainer on the list.

-- Climbs into the top 10 richest on The Forbes 400 for just the 2nd year thanks to surge in Amazon.com shares.
+- Climbs into the top 10 richest on The Forbes 400 for the first time thanks to surge in Amazon.com shares.

 - In September he announced that his aerospace company, Blue Origin, would spend over $200 million to build reusable rockets and launch them into orbit from a site at Cape Canaveral by the end of the decade.